CLARIAH/clariah-plus/requirements/infrastructure-requirements.md

 All software components, including the infrastructure’s OS and other packages, *MUST* be continuously updated to incorporate security patches.

-### 16. The infrastructure *MUST* store,manage and deliver secrets and other sensitive data to application ([REL](#rel))
+### 16. The infrastructure *MUST* store, manage and deliver secrets and other sensitive data to application ([REL](#rel))

-The infrastructure authenticates, validates, authorizes and grants access to clients for accessing secrets that are needed to use or run services within the Infrastructure.
+The infrastructure authenticates, validates, authorizes and grants access to clients for accessing secrets (user names, passwords, API tokens) that are needed to use or run services within the Infrastructure, these *MUST NOT* be passed as unencrypted environment variables (see also point 4) as those are by nature prone to leak and become compromised.

-Solutions could include kubernetes Vault https://github.com/hashicorp/vault-k8s
+Solutions *MAY* include [kubernetes Vault](https://github.com/hashicorp/vault-k8s) or similar software.

 ### 17. The infrastructure *SHOULD* support _zero-downtime deployments_. ([REL](#rel))